 • Brezels and chocolate stalls

-• Pastries from Heidi & Peter (3 for 13 EUR — genuinely delicious)
+• Pastries from Heidi & Peter (3 for 13 EUR, and genuinely delicious)

 Shopping at the Verona Christmas Market

-Much like other markets in Italy, you’ll find a lot of the same fun items at the Verona Christmas Market.
+Much like other markets in Italy, you’ll find a lot of the same items repeated stall to stall.
 Shopping here is fun if you approach it with the right mindset.
 You’ll see plenty of woolen accessories, wooden crafts, ornaments, and jewelry.
-Some pieces are locally made, especially in Piazza dei Signori, but many are imported.
+Some pieces are locally made, especially in Piazza dei Signori, but a lot of it is imported.

 • Handmade jewelry (ask vendors for details)